MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 ---
 lab:
-    title: 'Exercise 1 - Explore use cases in Microsoft Copilot for Security'
+    title: 'Exercise 1 - Explore use cases in Microsoft Security Copilot'
-    module: 'Learning Path 2 - Mitigate threats using Microsoft Copilot for Security'
+    module: 'Learning Path 2 - Mitigate threats using Microsoft Security Copilot'
 ---

 # Learning Path 2 - Lab 1 - Exercise 1 - Explore Microsoft Security Copilot

 ## Lab scenario

 The organization you work for wants to increase the efficiency and capabilities for its security operations analysts, and to improve security outcomes.
-In support of that objective, the office of the CISO determined that deploying Microsoft Copilot for Security is a key step towards that objective.
+In support of that objective, the office of the CISO determined that deploying Microsoft Security Copilot is a key step towards that objective.
 As a Security administrator for your organization, you're tasked with setting up Copilot.

-In this exercise, you go through the *first run experience* of Microsoft Copilot for Security to provision Copilot with one security compute unit (SCU).
+In this exercise, you go through the *first run experience* of Microsoft Security Copilot to provision Copilot with one security compute unit (SCU).

 >**Note:**
 > The environment for this exercise is a simulation generated from the product.
 As a limited simulation, links on a page may not be enabled and text-based inputs that fall outside of the specified script may not be supported.
 A pop-up message will display stating, "This feature is not available within the simulation."
 When this occurs, select OK and continue the exercise steps.